 Spring is just around the corner and you have probably thought at least once about starting a healthy lifestyle by now.

-After all, what’s a better time to start living healthier than spring!
+If you’ve tried implementing healthier lifestyle choices in the past, you might have noticed that it’s not so easy to keep up with it.
 There’s a lot of information on the internet and just because there are so many ideas to choose from, creating healthier habits, losing weight, and improving your health can get a little tricky.

-Even if you’ve been living unhealthy for a long time, there are a few things that can help you to implement healthy choices easier and make it last.
-So here we go!
+Even if you’ve been living unhealthy for a long time, there are a few things that can help you to implement healthy choices easier and make them last.

-1. Do it for you.
+1. Do it for you

-Another reason why it’s so important is that if you try changing yourself only because you want to look in a certain way or appeal to certain people, you might forget the most important benefit of living a healthy lifestyle and that is, well, getting healthy.
+Another reason why it’s so important is that if you try changing yourself only because you want to look a certain way or appeal to certain people, you might forget the most important benefit.

-If you focus your healthy lifestyle solely on becoming healthy, it will be so much easier and much more enjoyable to do it.
+If you focus your healthy lifestyle solely on becoming healthy, it will be so much easier and more enjoyable to do it.

-2. Make a decision.
+2. Make a decision

 If you want to get serious about getting healthy and creating healthier habits, you have to make a strong decision.

-Eating healthy and working out for a week or two can give you a nice boost, but it’s not a sustainable healthy lifestyle.
+Sure, eating healthy and working out for a week or two can give you a nice boost, but it’s not a sustainable healthy lifestyle.

 Even if you make a mistake or slip up for a while, it doesn’t mean that you can’t go back to living healthy.

 However, making a decision can help you draw an imaginary line between your old lifestyle and a new, healthy, nourishing life that you’re trying to create.

-3. Get informed.
+3. Get informed

 Once you’ve made a decision to start a healthy lifestyle (and do it for you), start gathering information.
-This means:

-- reading about health and nutrition
+- reading about health and nutrition;

-- looking for the best way to start working out in your current condition
+- looking for the best way to start working out in your current condition;

-- maybe starting a health journal to track your changes,
+- maybe starting a health journal to track your changes;

 - increasing your health knowledge overall.

-Additionally, building a habit of reading about healthy lifestyle regularly can help you stay inspired and motivated.
+Additionally, building a habit of reading about a healthy lifestyle regularly can help you to stay inspired and motivated.

 The worst thing you can do for yourself, especially if you’ve been living an unhealthy lifestyle for a really long time, it’s to start with grandiose changes.

 People like to jump into diets and hardcore workouts like they’ve been training for years.

 To avoid that, allow yourself to start slowly and give yourself enough time to adapt to the changes.
-Try walking before starting to do a harder workout, choose a healthier breakfast before jumping to 24/7 clean eating, measure yourself once a month instead of every day.
+Try walking before starting to do a harder workout, choose a healthier breakfast before jumping to 24/7 clean eating, and measure yourself once a month instead of every day.
+Be gentle with yourself.

-5. Stick to what’s working.
+5. Stick to what’s working

 As with everything, there’s no single formula that fits everyone.

-But there’s no need to stick to a particular method (or diet, or workout) just because someone else is getting great results from it.
+But there’s no need to stick to a particular method (or diet or workout) just because someone else is getting great results from it.

 Don’t be afraid to experiment until you find that sweet spot.

-6. Support yourself.
+6. Support yourself

-After all, quitting bad habits, losing weight will require some willpower.
+After all, quitting bad habits, and losing weight will require some willpower.

-So try to be as supportive to yourself as it’s possible.
+So try to be as supportive of yourself as it’s possible.

 A great way to eliminate some of the confusion + stay positive is to use a daily thought journal that can help you notice irrational thought patterns that could be making things harder than they should be.

-6. Leave some room for rewards.
+6. Leave some room for rewards

-If you try to be ultra strict with yourself all the time, you’ll get bored and angry pretty soon.
+If you try to be ultra-strict with yourself all the time, you’ll get bored and angry pretty soon.

-Try to find a way to reward yourself for being such an awesome gal who decided to go for that healthy life she was always dreaming of.
-My favorite way to reward myself for doing hard work is to buy nice smelling bath bombs and body lotions.
+Try to find a way to reward yourself for being such an awesome person who decided to go for that healthy life she was always dreaming of.
+My favorite way to reward myself for doing hard work is to buy nice smelling bath salts and body lotions.

-This is a fun, non-food way to get rewarded and it kind of adds a little extra to this whole “taking care of myself” idea.
+This is a fun, non-food way to get rewarded, and it kind of adds a little extra to this whole “taking care of myself” idea.

-7. Don’t make it an obsession.
+7. Don’t make it an obsession

+Last but not least, try to not make living healthy an obsession.
 Yes, it’s very important and it can radically improve your life quality… But try to remember that life is not only about eating clean and exercising a particular number of days every week.

 Life is about living and having fun with it.
 Take it easy, try to enjoy everything you do, and you will find that you’re living a fun, healthy lifestyle that’s not only beneficial but also easy to stick to.